Boys State and Girls State

+Boys State and Girls State honors programs are held in each of the U.S. states (except Hawaii where there is only a Girls State program), usually at a college within that state.
+There is a coed Boys/Girls State session held in Washington, D.C., which is sponsored by both the American Legion and American Legion Auxiliary.
+California has a coeducational program called "California Boys and Girls State" run by the American Legion.
+California Girls State continues as a separate program run by the American Legion Auxiliary.
+With exceptions, including but not limited to California, male and female programs are held separately, but at least nine states—Georgia, Nebraska, Oregon, Louisiana, Massachusetts, Pennsylvania, New Hampshire, Rhode Island, Maine, and Missouri—host Boys and Girls State on the same campus on the same week.

 Selection

 Selection varies by state and by girls or boys state program.
 Historically, in most states, only one or two students are sent to Boys/Girls State from each high school.
 Therefore, selection is highly competitive, and the population of students attending represents the top talent from across the state.

 Although recruitment procedures vary, Boys/Girls State participants are often selected with the help of high school principals or guidance counselors.
 Participants must be between their junior and senior years in high school to qualify.

 Benefits

 Because the hundreds of students at any given Boys/Girls State represent the top talent of that age year, being elected to a high office, such as governor, at the event can be an important distinguishing achievement for college or military academy admissions.

 While each state's offerings differ, many programs offer college credit to those attending Boys/Girls State.
 Additionally many colleges and universities offer scholarships and other awards to those attending a Boys/Girls State program.
 Also, the Samsung American Legion Scholarship, which can only be applied for by Boys/Girls State attenders, is an endowed scholarship fund of $5 million administered by the American Legion.
 In 2010, ten $20,000 scholarships and 88 $1,000 scholarships were awarded to those who completed a Boys/Girls State program.
 Attendance at Boys State carries the same weight on a résumé as earning the distinction of Eagle Scout, especially when applying to US military schools and academies.